-The annual fee is waived the first year with the Capital One® Venture® Rewards Credit Card, before jumping to $59, which is nearly half the price of Southwest’s® annual fee.
-So, cardholders have a longer zero annual fee period and eventually end up paying less in annual fees with the Capital One® Venture® Rewards Credit Card.
+The annual fee is waived the first year with the Capital One® Venture® Rewards Credit Card, before jumping to $95.

-With Capital One®, you get 40,000 sign-up points (or $400 in travel) when you spend $3,000 in the first three months, a notoriously high sign-up bonus for the market.
+With Capital One®, you get 50,000 miles (or $500 in travel) when you spend $3,000 in the first three months, a higher-than-typical signup bonus for the card right now.
 Redemption options also include flights, hotels, car rentals and cruises, which gives you the same flexibility that points offer.
 The rewards you get with the Capital One® Venture® Rewards Credit Card can be used for any airline or hotel purchase.
 Capital One®’s flexibility and points structure may give it a slight edge on the Southwest card.